 - Does your industry have any common fiscal years from which you can take a cue?

-Almost every industry has peaks and valleys—landscaping companies aren’t booming with business during winter seasons, and retail businesses tend to do the bulk of their business around the holidays.
+Almost every industry has peaks and valleys.
 As much as we’d all love to stay busy year-round, the fact of the matter is that business tends to be cyclical—or at least filled with discernible patterns every year.
 This is where setting your own fiscal year comes in handy, as it allows you to account for your cycles in a way that puts your best financial foot forward.
 Here are a few common examples of when different fiscal years might be useful for your business, depending on your industry.

 Lawn Care and Home Improvement: April-March